ericguizzo/daic/README.md

 ```

 ## AUGMENTATION
 The augmentation script applies random transformations in random order to audio files.
+Audio files should be mono '.wav' sounds of any sample rate.
+This script loads 1 audio file containing a background noise sample (wav) and 1 folder containing reverb impuls responses (also (wav).
+The path to these information should be defined in the config.ini file in the [augmentation] section

 The transformations are:
 * Adding background noise
 * Random eq
 * Random reverb
 * Random time stretch

 To augment a dataset run the augmentation script with the following arguments:
 1. input folder
 2. output folder